Dream Lands Design

 The symmetry of tall orchid trees, large, widespread lawns, an ebony collection, a fiscus collection, and a cacti display creates a great atmosphere of moderation.

-Arboretum trees, colorful flower ribbons, and the splashing water of the Mahaweli River highlight the splendor of the garden’s beauty.
+Arboretum trees, colourful flower ribbons, and the splashing water of the Mahaweli River highlight the splendour of the garden’s beauty.

 Image - Botanical Garden